oDevArc/accessLogGetPOSTQueryString/README.md

 	Put the python script to update the server.xml file container :

+	Put the hostname in Catalina start script /bin/catalina.sh so the accesslog file have the hostname in filename:

 	Restart Tomcat to activate GET/POST parameters tracing in access logs :

 Using CATALINA_BASE:   /usr/local/tomcat